Dave Losso

 Dave Losso is an American stand-up comedian, writer, and comic-book artist from Chicago now living in Seattle.

 Losso's 2021 Stand Up!
 Records album and video A Careless Whisper of a Man reached No. 2 on the iTunes comedy chart and No. 4 on Amazon's chart.

 Early life

-Losso was born and raised in Chicago, Illinois.
+Losso was born and raised in the north side of Chicago, Illinois.

 Career

 Stand-up comedy

 Losso began performing stand-up in 2012.
 Savage Henry Magazine called him a "joke machine".

 In Chicago, he was a co-founder and co-host of the Yeah Buddy Awesome Time Comedy Show, co-host of Best Night Ever, and a frequent performer at longrunning show and podcast We Still Like You; Best Night Ever producer Sam Ash McHale called him "one of the funniest comics in Chicago."

 While living in Denver in 2016, Losso started a new edition of We Still Like You.
 He has toured widely across the U.S., and has performed at the High Plains Comedy Festival, Orlando Indie Comedy Festival, Hell Yes Fest, Savage Henry Comedy Festival, Chicago Nerd Comedy Festival, Beast Village Comedy Festival, Cream City Comedy Festival, 10,000 Laughs Comedy Festival, and the Turnbuckle Comedy and Music Festival.

 In 2016, he appeared in the SeeSo series Hidden America with Jonah Ray.